-Early in her practice Scott worked with fiber, crafting clothing, jewelry, shoes, and quilts, as well as engaging in loom-constructed textiles.
+Early in her practice Scott worked with fiber, crafting clothing, jewelry, shoes, and quilts, as well as engaging in loom- constructed textiles.
 In the late 1970s, Scott began to investigate beads, to capture light and mix color independent of painting techniques.
 It was at that time that she learned the peyote stitch process from a Native American artisan who generously shared her methods.
 As Scott's practice evolved, she began to combine multicultural found objects into her beadwork.
 Concurrently, Scott also experimented with printmaking, performance art, vocals, and even comedy.
 Later, Scott liaised with glass artisans to create blown, pressed, and cast glass that she incorporated into her beaded sculptures.
 This allowed her to both shift the scale of her work and fulfill her desire to work collaboratively.
 In 1992, she was invited to the Pilchuck Glass School in Washington state and continued working with Baltimore glassblowers as well as with Paul Stankard and other celebrated glass fabricators.

-(CONTINUED)
+(continued)

 In 2000, Joyce J. Scott: Kickin' It with the Old Masters opened at the Baltimore Museum of Art.
 Co-organized with the Maryland Institute College of Art (MICA), the exhibition marked the first time a Black female artist was offered a solo exhibition at the museum.
 Other major solo shows include Maryland to Murano: The Neckpieces & Sculpture of Joyce J. Scott at the Museum of Arts and Design in New York (2014-15); Joyce J. Scott: Truths and Visions at the Museum of Contemporary Art in Cleveland (2015); and Joyce J. Scott: Harriet Tubman and Other Truths at Grounds for Sculpture in Hamilton, NJ (2018).
+In 2024, Scott opened a major, one-woman traveling 50-year retrospective co-organized by the Baltimore Museum of Art and the Seattle Art Museum.
+In reviewing the retrospective, the NY Time's extensive, glowing review called her The Queen of Baltimore, which was echoed throughout many other major publications reviewing the celebrated exhibition.

-The artist's work is also included in many private and public collections, including the Baltimore Museum of Art, MD; Brooklyn Museum of Art, NY; National Museum of African American History and Culture, Washington, DC; Detroit Institute of the Arts, MI; Los Angeles County Museum of Art, CA; Metropolitan Museum of Art, NY; The Smithsonian, Washington, DC; Philadelphia Museum of Art, PA; National Museum of American Art in Washington, DC; Johns Hopkins University, MD; Seattle Art Museum, WA; among countless others.
+The artist's work is also included in many private and public collections around the world including the collections of the Baltimore Museum of Art, MD; Brooklyn Museum of Art, NY; National Museum of African American History and Culture, Washington, DC; Detroit Institute of the Arts, MI; Los Angeles County Museum of Art, CA; Metropolitan Museum of Art, NY; The Smithsonian, Washington, DC; Philadelphia Museum of Art, PA; National Museum of American Art in Washington, DC; Johns Hopkins University, MD; Renwick Museum; Chrysler Museum; Toledo Museum; Tucson Museum; MFA Boston; Seattle Art Museum, WA; among countless others.

-In 2024, Scott opens a major traveling 50-year retrospective co-organized by the Baltimore Museum of Art and the Seattle Art Museum.
 Scott has received myriad commissions, awards, residencies, and prestigious honors from organizations such as the National Endowment for the Arts, Louis Comfort Tiffany Foundation, Anonymous Was a Woman, American Craft Council, National Living Treasure Award, Lifetime Achievement Award from the Women's Caucus for the Arts, Mary Sawyers Imboden Baker Award, MacArthur Foundation Fellowship (2016), Smithsonian Visionary Artist Award, National Academy of Design Induction, and Moore College Visionary Woman Award, among others.
 She earned her Bachelor of Fine Arts from MICA, and a Master of Fine Arts from the Instituto Allende in Mexico.
 She has been awarded honorary doctorates from MICA, the California College of the Arts, and Johns Hopkins University.
 Scott is represented globally by Goya Contemporary Gallery in Baltimore.